1jkunz1/Ethereum-Analysis/Overall_Scores.md

 Proof of work <br>
 Informal, Laissez Faire, Mutable, Semi-Centralized <br>
-Casper, PoW/POS hybrid will be attempted
+Casper, PoW/POS hybrid will be attempted <br>
+Miner reward code is ambiguos - typed, but not static.
+This will likely change with Casper.

 <b> Hardware Wallets </b>| 5 <br>